infix

 thread_data_t data = { infix_forward_get_code(trampoline), 0 };

-// Main thread: Spawn a worker thread, passing it the callable pointer.
+// Main thread: Spawn a worker thread.

 pthread_t thread_id;